apache/spark/docs/configuration.md

   <td>spark.shuffle.externalSorting</td>
   <td>true</td>
   <td>
-    If set to "true", spills in-memory maps used for shuffles to disk when a memory threshold is reached.
-This threshold is specified by <code>spark.shuffle.memoryFraction</code>.
-Enable this especially for memory-intensive applications.
+    If set to "true", limits the amount of memory used during reduces by spilling data out to disk.
+This spilling threshold is specified by <code>spark.shuffle.memoryFraction</code>.
   </td>
 </tr>
 <tr>